codebyjeremy/workspace-tealeaf/README.md

 Tealeaf Academy Workspace

-Author: Jeremy Vatter
+AUTHOR: Jeremy Vatter
-Date Started: 4 January, 2013
-Date README updated: 7 January, 2013
+LAST README UPDATE: 7 January, 2013

 All course work for Tealeaf Academy's Introduction to Ruby and Web Development will be pushed to here.